demisto/content/Packs/GitLab/Integrations/GitLab/README.md

 Integration to GitLab API
-This integration was integrated and tested with version xx of GitLab
+This integration was integrated and tested with version 15.4 of GitLab

 ## Configure GitLab on Cortex XSOAR